 Louisiana Vietnam Veterans Memorial

-On Saturday, March 28, 2025, Secretary McGinley, Secretary Strickland, Mayor Hunter and the Mayor’s Armed Forces Commission, unveiled the new Louisiana Vietnam Veterans Memorial.
+On Saturday, March 28, 2025, Secretary McGinley and Secretary Strickland joined members of the Mayor’s Armed Forces Commission to unveil the new Louisiana Vietnam Veterans Memorial.
 In front of a crowd of 500 veterans, family members, active-duty soldiers from Fort Johnson, and patriots of all walks of life, the names of the 885 Louisiana Vietnam War casualties are now forever etched in granite.

 It is now a permanent fixture at our Veterans Memorial Park where the names of our fallen will never be forgotten.